guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 Keep the remote close to the computer and press its Power button several times during the scan.
 A trustworthy capture has a stable 15-byte tail and at least two distinct first-byte rolling-counter values.

-## 4. Create `secrets.yaml` with optional captured token.
+## 4\.
+Create `secrets.yaml` with optional captured token.

-You must do this step to create a secrets.yaml file.
-The optional bit is that you are not required to replace the placeholder token
+You must create a secrets.yaml file using the below script .<b>

-if you skipped prior manual capture of Remote's token, you do not need to replace the below token hex numbers.
+If you skipped prior manual capture of Remote's token, you do not need to replace the below token hex numbers.
-Just leave them alone token AA:BB:CC:DD:EE:FF:00:11:22:33:44:55:66:77:88
+Just leave them alone as AA:BB:CC:DD:EE:FF:00:11:22:33:44:55:66:77:88<b>
+If you did manually capture your remote's token, the below script's token with the 15-byte token obtained by manual capture.

 This script generates the API key and strong OTA/fallback-access-point passwords using Python's secure random generator:

-(Optional) Replace the below script's token with the 15-byte token obtained by manual capture.

 MacOS or Linux